novasdream/portfolio-frontend/README.md

 # portfolio-frontend
-NextJS frontend application for portfolio website
+NextJS frontend application for portfolio website using Strapi backend